Our Story

 The Mountain Church believes that the historic Christian gospel is true, compelling, and transformative.
 We believe the Bible, God's Holy Scriptures, are true and sufficient.
 We believe being rooted in the Word of God, and centered on the gospel of Jesus, creates a new community of humility, grace, truth, and love.

 We are a learning community of grace.
 We are family of servant learners and leaders.
 As we are made in the image of a relational God, we are a relational people.
-Our mission is to love God, love others, and make disciples of Jesus.
+Our mission is to love God, love others, and make disciples of Jesus for the glory of God and joy of all people.
 As disciples of Jesus we are called to obey the Great Commandment (Matthew 22:34-40; Mark 12:28-34; Luke 10:25-28) and Great Commission (Matthew 28:18-20).
 If this vision were lived out, we would see lives flourish in the faith, hope, and love of Jesus.
 We want to see lives thrive in the calling God has given them in their relationships, home, workplace, and schools.
 We would abound in hope and move towards others, being known by our love.
 We would seek the peace and good of our city that would include reconciliation, community formation, and justice and mercy for the poor.
 We seek to do this because we want Jesus to be greatly exalted.
 We exist for the glory of God.
-We gather together on Sundays and scatter throughout the week as God’s sent people where we live, learn, work, and play.
+We gather together on Sundays and live in community throughout the week as God’s sent people where we live, learn, work, and play.
 We seek to grow in the gospel and go with the gospel to make disciples of Jesus.
 We desire to grow in our relationship with God and in relationships with others.
 We seek to be good neighbors, cultivate gospel community to show the difference the gospel makes, and practice hospitality.
 We believe community is the context for change therefore we seek to learn with and from one another.
 In order to see a movement of the gospel we need a diversity of churches, communities, and disciples in the Puget Sound.
 We believe the redeemed people of God are from every tribe, tongue, and people who are a part of the new multiethnic community in Christ.
 We are called to work together.
 We partner with other churches and networks to work together in strengthening existing churches and starting new churches.

 Elders and Deacons